ediarum/ediarum.WEB/APPCONF.md

 #### Base information

-Alle property definitions share the following structure:
+All property definitions share the following structure:

 - `filter/@xml:id` the ID of the property.
 - `name` the name of the property which can be shown as filter title in the frontend.